 That was my life, I thought: The tanks had rolled but much remained the same, or seemed so anyway.
 I did laundry, made meals.
 I picked the boys up at their schools.
 We went to the playground, the park, karate.
 We ate pizza and hamburgers.
 We watched movies.
 It was all so normal.
 I saw a lot of the same people around too, our routines crisscrossing.
 I said hello sometimes.
 I was friendlier these days.
 I craved those friendly interactions, a little smile and kind words between strangers.
 On the best of days, I thought maybe things would be all right.
 Or was that false hope?
 There were still metaphorical tanks in the streets.

 One day I went back to the White House.
 I was just in the area again.
 I’d gone to see an opera, La Traviata.
 It was at the movies; the Met broadcasts them.
-I went when the boys were with Hadley, because operas are long and I had a lot of time on my hands.
+I went when the boys were with their mom, because operas are long and I had a lot of time on my hands.
 I used to not get opera.
 I used to think, well, that’s not realistic.
 Now I like them.
 I like that the characters are honest.
 Even the dishonest ones seem honest about their dishonesty.
 I like the emotions out in the open, big emotions, leading, like a face.
 In opera, people will die for love.